cg-jl/dotfiles/README.md

 Ah, home.
 Sweet home.
 And I'm not talking about your roof, but more specifically `$HOME`.
 This place is the one of the most disorganised places on a dev's computer, only `/usr/lib` and `/usr/bin` cause more havoc.
 But it is indeed the most beloved one.

+## Trying polybar

+I've decided to start with [polybar](https://github.com/polybar/polybar).
+I downloaded [polybar themes](https://github.com/adi1090x/polybar-themes/tree/46154c5283861a6f0a440363d82c4febead3c818) and customized the `material` variant to match the nord color palette, and changed some modules.
+I'll be taking inspiration from various sources, and I'll eventually settle in my own config.

 ## How it looks

 ![screenshot](./screenshots/nord.png)